-To update the waiting list, HACA will send an update request via first class mail or email to families on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program and preferences.
-Update requests may be sent to each family on the waiting list or in smaller batches, as is needed or is manageable.
+To update the waiting list, HACA will send an update request via first class mail or email to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
 This update request will be sent to the last address or email address that HACA has on record for the family.
 The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.
 If the applicant has submitted an update to his/her application within the previous six months HACA may, or may not, send an update request as the applicant's information is current.